ryan-sharpnack/hack-the-homelab/docs/README.md

 ## What this is

 Ironbridge Health Alliance (IHA) is a simulated multi-site healthcare enterprise built as a hands-on security architecture portfolio project.
-It exists to demonstrate real-world blue team, GRC, and enterprise security architecture skills — network segmentation, identity architecture, detection engineering, compliance mapping, and risk management.
+It exists to demonstrate real-world blue team, GRC, and enterprise security architecture skills — network segmentation, identity architecture, detection engineering, compliance mapping, and risk management — in an environment realistic enough to hold up in front of healthcare IT, general IT, and cybersecurity hiring conversations.

 ## How to read this